What is Chiropractic?

 What happens in an adjustment?

-We find bits that are stuck, and help them to move again.
+We find areas of restriction, and help them to move again.

 Treatments are called adjustments, and this is where your therapist uses their hands to release areas of tension that allows your body, muscles and nervous system to function better, heal better and reduce pain.

 We treat the whole body, rather than simply the site of pain.
-This can be gentle rocking movements to mobilise the area, or can be a bigger movement where you may feel a popping sensation as the joints release pressure.
-There are various techniques to stimulate better muscle function, relaxation, while supporting and strengthening the whole body.
+We have a variety of hands-on treatment options for joints, muscles and nerves and can provide specific exercises for you to maintain and improve yourselves at home.
+This can be anything from gentle mobilisations to larger joint releases, active or passive muscle work, acupuncture/dry needling, exercise prescription and more.
 Chiropractic also helps to kickstart your healing response by changing the nerve function and blood supply to an area.

 We are specific and efficient.
 We get in, release what needs to be released, get out and let your body and nervous system heal.